 Anyway, Louie had suggested I offer to take her to Olive Garden.
 Said she used to carry on all the time about it being her favorite eatery.
 The idea seemed like a joke because, let’s be honest, Olive Garden is pretty much the McDonald’s of Italian food.
 But I digress.

 Clarissa called me just as I was getting off work.
 She was excited and nervous and blathering on about how everything was different.
-It wasn’t until I got into my car and pulled out of the parking lot that her diatribe finally began to crystalize into something intelligible.
-Her boyfriend had showed up earlier at her parents’ house, demanding Clarissa pack her bags and move back in with him.
+It wasn’t until I got into my car and pulled out of the parking lot that her diatribe finally began to crystallize into something intelligible.
+Her boyfriend had shown up earlier at her parents’ house, demanding Clarissa pack her bags and move back in with him.
 When she dismissed the idea outright, Dipshit grabbed her by the arm, trying to muscle her.
 What he hadn’t banked on was Clarissa’s stepmom calling the cops.

 By the time the law arrived, Dipshit was getting back into his car.
 They had him exit the vehicle, then proceeded to search him and his car.
 On him, they found an eight-ball.
 In his car, they found an unregistered gun.
 Turns out he also had open warrants.